graalvm/native-build-tools/native-maven-plugin/README.md

 </dependencies>
 ```

-The plugin figures out which JAR files it needs to pass to the native image and
-what the executable main class should be.
-If the heuristics fails with the `no main manifest attribute, in target/<name>.jar` error, the main class should be
+This step won't be needed as of JUnit 5.8 with a future release of native-maven-plugin (see the [related issue](https://github.com/junit-team/junit5/issues/2619) for more information).

-specified in the `<configuration>` node of the plugin.
-When `mvn -Pnative package` completes, an executable is ready for use, generated in the _target_ directory of the project.
-Additionally, running `mvn -Pnative test` will also build and run native tests.
+Running `mvn -Pnative test` will then build and run native tests.

 ### Maven Plugin Customization